istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 Moreover, we are working to reduce performance overhead of Istio, so I hope the overhead of egress traffic control in Istio will be reduced in the future.
-Possible optimizations are to extend Envoy to handle wildcard domains so there will be no need for the third proxy; or to use mutual TLS for authentication only without encrypting the TLS traffic (since it is already encrypted).
+Possible optimizations are to extend Envoy to handle wildcard domains so there will be no need for the third proxy; or to use mutual TLS for authentication only, without encrypting the TLS traffic (since it is already encrypted).

 ## Summary